Skip to main content

 General Enrollment Period, QMB, and Part A

 In most states, your clients may use the Medicare Part A “conditional enrollment” procedure at any time of the year.
-There are, however, some states in which your clients are limited to using it only during the GEP.
+But there are some states in which your clients are limited to using it only during the GEP.
 These 14 states include: Alabama, Arizona, California, Colorado, Illinois, Kansas, Kentucky, Missouri, Nebraska, New Jersey, New Mexico, South Carolina, Utah, and Virginia.

 If you are located in one of these states, the GEP would be a good time to create an outreach campaign targeting those who are eligible for but not enrolled in Medicare, especially those who may qualify for the QMB program.
 Be prepared to assist them through their Medicare and QMB application processes.